woleet/woleet.id-server/README.md

 Additionally, if you plan to allow you users to use ProofDesk for Teams from outside your organization network, you will have to expose Woleet.ID Server's client web app and OpenID Connect endpoints publicly.

-# Swarm
+# High Availability / Docker Swarm mode

-Woleet.ID Server can be deployed on a docker swarm cluster,
+Woleet.ID Server can be deployed on a Docker Swarm cluster to achieve High Availability (HA) capabilities by running Woleet.ID Server on a Docker Swarm cluster allows running several server and client instances.

 ## Prerequisites

-- You must have a docker swarm cluster up and running
+- You must have a Docker Swarm cluster up and running
-- You must know how to use and maintain a docker swarm cluster
+- You must know how to use and maintain a Docker Swarm cluster
-- All the commands must be run on a swarm manager machine
+- All the commands must be run on a Docker Swarm manager machine
-- You must provide the PostgreSQL database
+- You must provide the PostgreSQL database (preferably with HA capabilities)

 ## Limitations

 - Backing up and restoring the database cannot be done with `./app.sh`
-- Logs are not available trought ./app.sh
+- Logs are not available through `./app.sh`

 ## Setup